 I'm currently studying for a PhD in Marine Biology at Texas A&M University-Corpus Christi, USA.
-I completed an undergraduate degree in Biology, as well as a Master's in Biodiversity Informatics & Genomics, at Imperial College London.
+I completed an undergraduate degree in Biology, as well as a Master's in Bioinformatics & Genomics, at Imperial College London.

-Originally from Liverpool, I attended St. Edward's College where I was involved in sport and music.
+Originally from Liverpool, I attended St. Edward's College where I was active in sport and music.
 I played rugby and captained the 2nd XV in my last year of school.
 I played the trombone in the school orchestra and completed grade 8 at the age of 16.
-I achieved 4 A's at A Level in Biology, Chemistry, Mathematics and History.
+I achieved 4 A's at A Level in Biology, Chemistry, Mathematics, and History.

 At Imperial College I played rugby during each year of my undergraduate degree and captained the 3rd XV side on occasions.
 I studied a range of topics in the first two years, including biochemistry, cell biology, virology, ecology, parasitism and animal physiology, as well as a course in statistics and computing.
 I also studied Spanish, achieving a B grade at AS level in two terms.

 In 2010, I took part in a tropical biology field course in Uganda and after completing a field project on primates, I became one of only a handful of undergraduate students to publish a scientific paper in a peer-reviewed journal.
-During my final year, I specialised in animal behaviour, ecology and evolutionary development.
+During my final year, I specialised in animal behaviour, ecology, and evolutionary developmental biology.
 My final year dissertation analysed changes in human life history in the United States in the 20th century.